-Foods and beverages that meet or exceed the USDA Smart Snacks in Schools nutrition standards may be sold through fundraisers on the school campus^{} during the school day^{}.
-The Division will make available to parents and teachers a list of healthy fundraising ideas [examples from the Alliance for a Healthier Generation].
+Foods and beverages that meet or exceed the USDA Smart Snacks in Schools nutrition standards may be sold through fundraisers on the school campus during the school day.
+The Division will make available to parents and teachers a list of healthy fundraising ideas [examples from the Alliance for a Healthier Generation and the USDA].